 Most people hire a life coach when something in their life is not going well.
 It could be that your life is lacking meaning and purpose, your career path is not going in the right direction, or maybe you want help managing your ADHD.
 Whatever the case is, you want to find a life coach that specializes in the thing that you want to improve.

 2. Look for life coaches with proper training

-Relative to other professions such as law or architecture, the life coaching industry is new and less established.
+Unlike other professions such as law or architecture, the life coaching industry is fairly new and less established.
 As a result, anybody can call themselves a life coach even though they may have no training whatsoever.

 Therefore you should look for a life coach with adequate training.
+There are a ton of differect coach training schools out there that offer various levels of training and certification.
 Most of the life coach training organizations out there offer two levels of service: